 How Much Microgreens to Eat Per Day?

-We get two common questions: How much microgreens to eat per day, and what is a serving size of microgreens?
+We get two common questions: How much microgreens to eat per day, and what is the serving size of microgreens?

-How many microgreens you should eat per day is subjective and depends on what other foods you are including in your diet.
+How many microgreens you should eat daily is subjective and depends on what other foods you include in your diet.

-We would like to state that we are not nutritionists.
+We want to state that we are not nutritionists.

 Microgreen Nutrition

-Chefs are no longer the only ones who understand the many benefits offered by eating microgreens.
+Chefs are no longer the only ones who understand the many benefits of eating microgreens.

-Microgreens are becoming increasingly popular among those who consider themselves “foodies” as well as a growing number of health-conscious consumers.
+Microgreens are becoming increasingly popular among those who consider themselves “foodies” and a growing number of health-conscious consumers.

 They are nutritional powerhouses rich in iron, potassium, copper, zinc, magnesium, and other minerals and contain high levels of vitamins.

-They are much more nutritious than their full-grown counterpart herbs and vegetables.
+They are much more nutritious than their full-grown counterparts herbs and vegetables.

 You can find articles on microgreen nutrition by the variety on our website.